upaymentskw/fluttersdk/README.md

                               PaymentDetails, //All payment details

-                              IsProduction, // is production mode or testing mode

                               OnSuccess, // method OnSuccess which returns data on callback

-                              OnFailure // method OnFailure which data on error
+                              OnFailure // method OnFailure which returns data on error

 );